adityabaronia/COFFloader/COFF.md

 						gotIndex += 1;
 					}

-		  			// This type of symbols are functions as of now and are located in same section means .text section else if (sTable[relocTable->SymbolTableIndex].SectionNumber != 0 && sTable[relocTable->SymbolTableIndex].StorageClass == 2 && sTable[relocTable->SymbolTableIndex].Type == 0x20) {
+		  			// This type of symbol are functions as of now and is located in the same section means .text section else if (sTable[relocTable->SymbolTableIndex].SectionNumber != 0 && sTable[relocTable->SymbolTableIndex].StorageClass == 2 && sTable[relocTable->SymbolTableIndex].Type == 0x20) {
 						printf("This type of symbols are functions as of now and are located in same section means .text section\n");
 						symOffsetDef = sectionMapping[sTable[relocTable->SymbolTableIndex].SectionNumber - 1] + sTable[relocTable->SymbolTableIndex].Value;